 The total cost per year is billed on a semester basis.
-Payment for each term's tuition and fees is due in full no later than 7 days after the first day of class, unless students make alternative arrangements with the Student Finance Administrator (see below).
+Payment for each term's tuition and fees is due in full no later than 7 days after the first day of class unless students make alternative arrangements with the Student Finance Administrator (see below).
 Students who do not pay in full by the payment deadline and have not made alternative arrangements will be automatically withdrawn from their courses.

-Exception to this payment requirement is granted to students not yet in receipt of student loans, by providing a Notice of Assessment (NOA) for their loan.
+Exception to this payment requirement is granted to students not yet in receipt of student loans, by providing a Notice of Assessment (NOA) or an approved funding summary for their student loan provider.